tyrw/autotrack-example/README.md

 ### Purpose

-This is a basic example to show how to use Google Analytics `autotrack` with in a webpack project.
+This is a basic example to show how to use Google Analytics `autotrack` in a webpack project.

 ### Usage